MicrosoftDocs/nav-content/dynamics-nav-app/madeira-sell.md

 ---
-title: Selling Dynamics 365 for Financials
+title: Selling Dynamics NAV
-description: Find out how you can expand your business opportunities and become a Microsoft partner and Dynamics 365 for Financials reseller.
+description: Find out how you can expand your business opportunities and become a Microsoft partner and Dynamics NAV reseller.
 services: project-madeira
 documentationcenter: ''
 author: edupont04